Black Water: Abyss: Plot

-The water back in the cave starts rising fast, forcing Jen and Victor to try and get to higher ground even though it means going in the water.
-They make it to a ledge but the beast attacks forcing them to go higher.
-Yolanda and Eric fail to find an exit through the new tunnel which is blocked by rocks and return to the group.
+The water back in the cave starts rising fast, forcing Jen and Victor to get to higher ground, even though it means going in the water.
+They make it to a ledge, but the beast attacks, forcing them to go higher.
+Yolanda and Eric fail to find an exit through the new tunnel, which is blocked by rocks and return to the group.
 Jen looks through Yolanda's camera and finds pictures of Eric and Yolanda on a night out.
 She sees a picture of the two looking lovingly at each other and gets upset.
 She leaves Victor on the high ledge to get something in the water but she cannot reach it.
 She decides to get into the water to get it.
 The beast starts swimming towards her.
 She panics and in her rush to get out of the water, she slips and knocks herself unconscious.
-Victor leaves his ledge to help her.
-The beast leaps out of the water and drags Victor in, killing him.
+Victor leaves the ledge to help her, but the beast leaps out of the water and drags Victor in, killing him.
 Jen races back up to the high ledge and cries.
 She spots a light under the water just as Eric and Yolanda return to the cave.
 Jen has to tell Yolanda that Victor has been killed.

-Jen confronts Eric and Yolanda about their affair.
-Eric and Yolanda tell her that it wasn't an affair, rather a mistake.
+Jen confronts Eric and Yolanda about their affair, and the two tell her that it was a mistake.
 They also confirm that the baby is Eric's and not Victor's.
 Once again, Jen notices the light and Eric realizes that water is getting sucked out through a tunnel and he believes it leads outside.
-Yolanda doesn't want to go, but Jen says she would rather take her chances than sit there and wait to die.
+Yolanda doesn't want to go, but Jen says she would rather take her chances than sit in the cave and wait to die.
 This convinces Yolanda to go.
 They all get in the water and swim for the tunnel.
-The beast starts swimming towards them.
-Eric splashes the water to distract the beast while the girls escape.
+Soon enough, the beast starts swimming towards them.
+Eric splashes the water to distract it while the women escape.
 The beast grabs Eric and kills him.
 Swimming through the cave, Jen almost runs out of air but Yolanda grabs her arm and pulls her to safety.
-They follow the tunnel and find that they are outside by the shore.
-They climb up a hill and come to the road and find the car they came in.
-Yolanda tries to apologise to Jen but she doesn't want to hear it.
+Realizing they are in the beast's hoarding lair, they follow the tunnel and find their way outside by the shore.
+They climb up a hill and come to a road where they soon find the car they came in.
+Yolanda tries to apologize to Jen, but she doesn't want to hear it.